ICSim Exploration

 - Run the following command in one terminal to display the CAN traffic in real-time.
 Use this terminal for all

-commands.
-The other terminal will be used forcansend
+candumpcommands.
+The other terminal will be used forcansend.
+Keep the following command running.

 candump vcan0